How Every Cyber Attack Works – A Full List

 Web page defacing

 As the name suggests, a malicious hacker or group will break into a website and change its visual appearance in order to send a message or warn the owner of the website.
 Some of the more high profile practitioners of web defacement is the Anonymous hacker group, who managed to break into the Islamic State’s website and replace it with Viagra ads.

 Cyber sabotage mostly concerns companies, corporations and nation-states rather than individual users.
 In most cases, the attacker or hacker group targets a vital part of the victim’s Internet infrastructure.
 One prime target, for instance, is a country’s electrical power grid or data regarding military installations.
 Probably the most famous and devastating type of cyber warfare sabotage was the Stuxnet worm that targeted Iran’s nuclear program.
 This worm was specifically designed to target Siemens centrifuges used to enrich uranium in Iranian nuclear power plants.
 By modifying the rotation patterns, Stuxnet was able to destroy a significant amount of centrifuges, and delay Iran’s nuclear program by several years.

 Snooping in on someone’s traffic is a technique malicious hackers use frequently in order to acquire data on their target.
 A prime target for sniffing is a wireless Internet router or Wi-Fi.
-Particularly vulnerable Wi-Fi are those that use a a simple WEP or WPA encryption, instead of the standard WPA2.
+Particularly vulnerable Wi-Fi are those that use a simple WEP or WPA encryption, instead of the standard WPA2.
 Brute-force/dictionary attacks easily break the password for WEP/WPA encryption, and using dedicated sniffing software or a hardware tool, the malicious hacker can basically see the traffic going through the router, or he might redirect all the traffic to his own, cloned Wi-Fi.
 Sniffing the traffic sent over a Wi-Fi gives the hacker a complete, real-time view of a user’s Internet activities.
 This exposes everything from passwords, email accounts and other similar types of information.
 Here’s a more in-depth guide on how to protect yourself from a public Wi-Fi attack.

 Advanced Persistent Threats, a.k.a.
 APTs

 Sometimes, a malicious hacker group wants to do more than just a hit and run attack.
 A long-term infiltration in the IT system of a government, corporation or even a high-value individual can provide a lot more information and control.
 These types of infiltrations are called Advanced Persistent Threats and are carried out using rootkits, Trojans, Zero-Day exploits.
 To successfully penetrate high-value targets, such as government or financial infrastructure, the malicious hackers might even develop their own, specialized malware.

 A technique used to obtain the details of a person’s credit/debit card by using a specialized card reader.
 In most cases, the card reader is placed over a legitimate bank ATM or similar devices, and stores the magnetized data for each and every card it scans.
 Afterwards, the scammer imprints the magnetized data over blank cards.
 By then, it’s just a matter of emptying the victim’s bank account using his own credit/debit card data.

 Man in the Middle attacks